ionathanch/ionathanch.github.io/_posts/2022-04-07-dentistry-symbols.md

 doesn't seem to use these symbols (and nor does the corresponding German article, which is much more comprehensive).

-The Committee, on the other hand, seem satisfied with this explanation.
+The committees, on the other hand, seem satisfied with this explanation.
 The [meeting minutes](https://www.unicode.org/L2/L2000/00234-n2203m.pdf)
 for an ISO/IEC subcommittee meeting over 21–24 March 2000 note a comment (Section 8.20, page 44) by Dr. Ken Whistler of Sybase, Inc.: